karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 - Next.js has complex rules around which variables are visible where (server side or in the browser).

-There is no easy way to get Next.js to load different dotenv files from a different location.
+- There is no easy way to get Next.js to load different dotenv files from a different location.

 See the [Next.js docs](https://nextjs.org/docs/basic-features/environment-variables) for more info.
 Meanwhile, deployment environments also get a say.

 Next.js can only load the files that are actually available to it.
-On your ocal development environment, everything will work as expected.
+On your local development environment, everything will work as expected.
 [Vercel](https://vercel.com/solutions/nextjs) (the native Next.js platform) and [AWS Amplify](https://docs.amplify.aws/guides/hosting/nextjs/q/platform/js/) (also an excellent choice) expose different sets of files to the Next.js build engine at different points in the process.

 Finally, there is a way to load environment variables directly into Next.js, although doing so exposes ALL such variables to the browser, instead of just the ones with the `NEXT_PUBLIC_` prefix.